laashub-soa/neco-apps/docs/maintenance.md

 --------

 There is no official kubernetes manifests actively maintained for teleport.
-So, check changes in release notes on github.
+So, check changes in [CHANGELOG.md](https://github.com/gravitational/teleport/blob/master/CHANGELOG.md) on github.

 topolvm
 -------